California Bumble Bee

 Colors

-Primarily black with yellow bands; females have yellow on the front of the thorax and a yellow band on the 4th abdominal segment; males have more extensive yellow face and abdominal markings.
+Mainly black with yellow bands; black head, yellow band on the front of the thorax, and yellow on abdominal segments 2-4

 Key Features

-- Large yellow patch on the front of the thorax (scutum)
+- Yellow band on the anterior (front) of the thorax

 When You’ll See Them